gipplab/OpenScienceTemplate/README.md

 However, this information can be modified, since Git allows to rewrite the history.
 To prevent this from happening you can announce your change to a service that certifies that you authored it.

-* Currently, GIT uses the [SHA-1](https://en.wikipedia.org/wiki/SHA-1) to which is no longer considered as secure.
+* Currently, GIT uses the [SHA-1](https://en.wikipedia.org/wiki/SHA-1), which is no longer considered as secure.
 However, this will be [fixed](https://github.com/git/git/blob/master/Documentation/technical/hash-function-transition.txt) in future versions of GIT.

 ## Step 3: Register the continuous integration service